h0ngcha0/meanadex/README.md

   * Customers will be asked about the size of the shirt, shipping address, email, creditcard details, etc, when attempting to buy t-shirts
   * Users can use admin dashboard to manage all the campains he has (CRUD operations).

+### Generate test data

+After starting a fresh system with

+      npm start

+you can generate some test data using

+    grunt populateTestData

+This will generate an admin user with username set to ```admin``` and password set to ```password```.
+It will generate a sample tshirt as well.

 ### Resources

 All roads lead to Rome, the question is which one is the shortest.
 We